-Suggested Amendment Reason for Change Several provisions throughout the registration regulation make a change from "Emergency Assignment" Class to "Emergency" Class (Emergency Assignment): Subsection 1(1), paragraph 5 Subsection 1.1(1), paragraph 4 Subsection 1.4(2) Subsection 1.5(2) Subsection 1.5(3) Subsection 2(1), paragraph 5 (i) and (ii) Subsection 3(1), paragraph 5 (i) and (ii) Subsection 4(1), paragraph 6 (i) and (ii) Subsection 6(1), paragraph 5 Subsection 6(3), paragraph 5 Heading before section 7 Subsection 7(1) Subsection 7(5) Subsection 7(6) Subsection 10.6(3), paragraph c Subsection 10.6(3), paragraph d As per the regulation under the Regulated Health Professions Act (RHPA), this class, for all health regulators in Ontario, shall be the "Emergency Class".
+Suggested Amendment Reason for Change Several provisions throughout the registration regulation make a change from "Emergency Assignment" Class to "Emergency" Class (Emergency Assignment): Subsection 1(1), paragraph 5 Subsection 1.4(2) Subsection 1.4(2) Subsection 1.5(2) Subsection 2(1), paragraph 5 (i) and (ii) Subsection 3(1), paragraph 5 (i) and (ii) Subsection 4(1), paragraph 6 (i) and (ii) Subsection 6(3), paragraph 5 Heading before section 7 Subsection 7(1) Subsection 7(3) Subsection 7(6) Subsection 7(7) Subsection 10.6(3), paragraph d As per the regulation under the Regulated Health Professions Act (RHPA), this class, for all health regulators in Ontario, shall be the "Emergency Class".
 These paragraphs relate to the Temporary Class.
 This enables a registrant of the Emergency Class to transition to the Temporary Class.
 5(4) Subject to subsection (5) and section 5.2, the requirements of subsection (1) are non-exemptible.
 (5) A member who holds an Emergency certificate of registration who is practicing at the time of applying for a Temporary certificate of registration is deemed to have met the requirements in paragraphs 5, 6, 7 and 8 of subsection (1) Registrants meet specific requirements to enter the Emergency Class.
 They do not need to meet these again when transitioning to the Temporary Class (e.g., jurisprudence exam and program requirement).
-In addition, as a practicing registrant, recent practice and language proficiency are met. an Emergency certificate of registration as a registered nurse, or ii. as a registered practical nurse if the member holds an Emergency certificate of registration as a registered practical nurse.
+In addition, as a practicing registrant, recent practice and language proficiency are met. i. as a registered nurse if the member holds an Emergency certificate of registration as a registered nurse, or ii. as a registered practical nurse if the member holds an Emergency certificate of registration as a registered practical nurse.
 5.1(1) 2.
 The member's practice must be monitored and directed supervised by a New clear language proposed.